github/docs/CONTRIBUTING.md

 ## Getting started

-To confidently navigate our codebase, see [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md) :confetti_ball:.
+To navigate our codebase with confidence, see [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md) :confetti_ball:.
 For more information on how we write our markdown files, see [the GitHub Markdown reference](contributing/content-markup-reference.md).

 Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
 Some of them don't even require writing a single line of code :sparkles:.